What’s the Difference Between a Credit Union and a Bank?

 Credit unions run in a way that benefits their members directly.
 It all starts with the fact that credit unions are owned by their members (that’s you!)
 Credit unions’ Board of Directors are all volunteers and members.
 Shares don’t determine how much voting power you have at a credit union, either.
 Every member carries one vote.
 Understanding the differences between credit unions and banks can help you make an informed choice based on your financial needs and goals.

-Credit Unions are Owned By You (the members)
+Credit Unions are Owned by You (the members)

 One of the main differences between credit unions and banks is who owns them.
 Banks are typically for-profit entities owned by shareholders who expect to earn dividends.
 Credit unions, conversely, are not-for-profit, member-owned cooperatives committed to the financial success of the individuals, families, and communities they serve.
 This cooperative structure means that credit union members are also owners who have a say in how the credit union operates.
 Any profits generated are reinvested into the credit union or returned to the members through lower fees or better interest rates.